What Is a Credit Utilization Ratio?

 Ways to improve your credit utilization ratio

-Your ability to improve your credit utilization ratio will depend on your willingness and bandwidth to pay down your current debts and whether you have the credit score required to get approved for more credit.
+Your ability to improve your credit utilization ratio depends on your willingness to pay down current debts and whether you have the credit score required to get approved for more credit.
+Each strategy below offers different benefits and trade-offs depending on your financial situation.

 Apply for another credit card